NC22/Volna42BW-Tools/README.md

 # Tool for convert html, js, css data

-<b>htmlTobin</b> - command-line tool written in C++ for convert html, js, css data to binary C++ array, ready to use in Arduino Framework.
-I compiled it only on Windows machine, please suggest configurations and instructions for other OS's if you have one
+<b>htmlpack</b> - command-line tool written in C++ for convert html, js, css data to C++ progmem packed string with remove comments, ready to use in Arduino Framework.